GGP1/kure/docs/commands/2fa/subcommands/add.md

 Add a two-factor authentication code.

-- **Using a setup key**: services tipically show hyperlinked text like "Enter manually" or "Enter this text code", copy the hexadecimal code given and submit it when requested.
+- **Using a setup key**: services typically show hyperlinked text like "Enter manually" or "Enter this text code", copy the hexadecimal code given and submit it when requested.

 - **Using a URL**: extract the URL encoded in the QR code given and submit it when requested.
 Format: otpauth://totp/{service}:{account}?secret={secret}.